jariou/omdk/README.md

 ## Generating Oasis files

-`generate_oasis_files.py` is an executable script that can generate Oasis files for a model, given the following arguments (in no particular order)
+`generate_oasis_files.py` is an executable script which can generate Oasis files for a model, given the following arguments (in no particular order)

     ./generate_oasis_files.py -k /path/to/keys/data
                               -v /path/to/model/version/csv/file